evidence-dev/evidence/sites/docs/docs/core-concepts/components/index.md

 ## Showing Values in Text

-The simplest component is the `Value` component.
+The simplest component is the `<Value/>` component.
 It displays a single value from a query.
 It can be used to put automatically updated values in text.

 ````markdown